university-of-york/uoy-design-patterns/src/pages/03-js-modules/08-map-module.md

 <div class="lead"><p>It's easy to embed a map on a page.
 The map module takes a container element and a lat/long string.</p></div>

-YOu can specify most of the details of the map using `data-` attributes on a `div` with a `js-map` class.
+You can specify most of the details of the map using `data-` attributes on a `div` with a `js-map` class.

 ## Simple Map